-Mallet finger (also called baseball finger or drop finger) is a bent fingertip that cannot be straightened.
-It is caused by a ruptured tendon at the base of the finger joint near the fingertip that occurs when a finger is bent with force, such as when trying to catch a ball and the fingertip is struck by the ball.
+Mallet finger (also called baseball finger or drop finger) is a bent fingertip that can't be straightened.
+It is caused by a ruptured tendon at the base of the finger joint near the fingertip that occurs when a finger is bent with force, such as when you try to catch a ball and your fingertip is struck by the ball.

 Symptoms of mallet finger include a:

 Treatment includes splinting the injured finger in a straight position for several weeks.